sam-xl/py_trees_parser/README.md

   `perception` blackboard.
 - `MoveCartesian` ([`behavior_tree.behaviors.ActionClient`]): Move the robot along the given waypoints.

+## Services

+- `ServiceClient` ([`py_trees.behaviour.Behaviour`]): This is an abstract service client class that sets up most of the steps that are necessary for a ServiceClient.
+This requires that any derived class create a `get_request` function, which creates the specific goal needed for the desired service, additionally it requires a `validate_service_response` function that will eventually set `self.success` depending if the response from the service was valid or not.

 ## XML Parser

 The Behavior Tree Parser (`BTParse`) is a Python module that allows you to